 A complete history and meticulous physical examination is essential and provides the clues for appropriate diagnosis and management.
 Diagnostic testing should be directed by the clinical picture.

 Urgent considerations, particularly neurologic compromise, need to be addressed first and may prompt more immediate therapeutic management.
-Lethargy, fever, volume depletion, weight loss, bilious vomiting, hematemesis, papilledema, abdominal tenderness, or the presence of a mass are red-flag symptoms that may require urgent management.
+Red-flag symptoms that may require urgent management include: lethargy, fever, volume depletion, weight loss, bilious vomiting, hematemesis, papilledema, abdominal tenderness, or the presence of a mass.

 - Viral gastroenteritis